tianyuduan/iLearn/CSconcepts/OOP.md

 sharing some similiarties but having different implementation

+In object-oriented programming, polymorphism refers to a programming language's ability to process objects differently depending on their data type or class.
+More specifically, it is the ability to redefine methods for derived classes.

+Inherited Particle and confetti class, but the compiler knowing which 1 to render at compile time.

 ## Inheritance
- It is the mechanism  by which one class is allow to inherit the features(fields and methods) of another class.
+ It is the mechanism  by which one class is allow to inherit the features(fields and methods) of another class, but modified with its own custom properties.

 ### Examples